AlexsLemonade/OpenPBTA-analysis/analyses/long-format-table-utils/README.md

 ##### R API usage of long-format table annotator

+The `long-format-table-utils/annotator/annotator-api.R` file provides the `annotate_long_format_table` function for annotating long-format tables.

 Use the long-format table annotator API in an analysis module with the following steps:

 1. Change the working directory of the analysis module to be `OpenPedCan-analysis` or a subdirectory of `OpenPedCan-analysis`.
 This allows the API function `annotate_long_format_table` to locate annotation data files.
 2. `source` the `long-format-table-utils/annotator/annotator-api.R` file.
 3. If the class of the table to be annotated is not `tibble::tbl_df`, convert the table to `tibble::tbl_df` with `tibble::as_tibble`.
 After conversion, carefully check rownames, colnames, column classes (especially factors), and other properties that may affect the correctness of you code.
 4. If `c("Gene_symbol", "Gene_Ensembl_ID", "Disease")` are not all present in the colnames of the table to be annotated, add new columns or rename existing ones to have all required columns.
-5. Call `annotate_long_format_table` to add annotation columns.
+5. Call `annotate_long_format_table` to add one or more of the available annotation columns, by specifying the `columns_to_add` parameter in the `annotate_long_format_table` function.
 Read the docstring of the function for usage.
 6. Rename, select, and reorder the columns of the annotated table for output.

 Following is an example usage in the `rna-seq-expression-summary-stats` module `01-tpm-summary-stats.R`.